 A lack of new workforce housing development remains an obstacle to affordability throughout the country.
 A total of 226,600 Class A units were completed during 2018, while a mere 8,200 Class B units were built.
 Since 2009, nearly 1.4 million new Class A units have been built, compared to 36,900 new Class B units.

 Demand has been strong during the current development cycle, although not quite enough to keep up with the pace of new supply.
 Absorption totaled 204,900 units in 2018, down from 187,600 units in 2017.
 Class A properties accounted for the bulk of total absorption, while Class B absorption was essentially flat.
 This was because most new absorption goes into new construction.

-High levels of new construction are expected to continue in 2019, with 249,600 units forecasted to come online, and absorption forecasted to reach 206,400 units.
+High levels of new construction is among several market trends that is expected to continue in 2019, with 249,600 units forecasted to come online, and absorption forecasted to reach 206,400 units.

 The decline in multifamily investment activity observed in 2017 led many to believe that 2016 was the peak for the sector in this cycle.
 Despite cap rates at record lows and growing prices, Real Capital Analytics reported that sales volume climbed to a record high of $172.6 billion during 2018.
 This was more than the $153.9 billion total during 2017 and the five-year annual average of $150.2 billion.